 - Surgical errors (such as leaving a medical instrument inside a patient’s body)

-Statute of Limitations on Personal Injury & Medical Malpractice Claims
+What is the Statute of Limitations on Personal Injury & Medical Malpractice Claims?

 If you have been hurt in accident due to the negligence of someone else, it is crucial you contact the attorneys at Wood Ikram Law Firm immediately to avoid any issues with the statute of limitations.
 The following are the statute of limitations for Missouri and Kansas: